When done correctly, a SWOT Analysis can be a powerful tool in your nonprofit’s strategic toolbox, but what exactly is it?

 Pro tip: As evidenced by some of the bullet points in the sample above, it can be a good idea to go through each point and map out a solution for weaknesses or threats, as well as include more ideas to make a strength or opportunity really come to life and be an even bigger asset.

 The next step is for you to actually get started.
 Bring in your team and pull together your ideas.
 Don’t be afraid to include volunteers and donors in this process.
-Just make sure that everyone comes to a consensus on each point.
 As with any strategic planning process, the SWOT analysis is all about self-discovery for your nonprofit.